bleejay/AutomationPracticeProject/README.md

 1. Install drivers for any browser you require.
 E.g. Chromedriver which can be found on http://chromedriver.chromium.org/downloads.
 2. Open this product in your chosen IDE and access the selenium_driver.properties file found in the Selenium_Config package.
 Adjust the path values for your driver to the local path for the driver.
+3. Create a selenium.properties file in the selenium_config package with a structure like this: chrome_driver_path=PATH edge_driver_path=PATH
+    gecko_driver_path=PATH
+    implicit_wait_time=10
-3. In the SeleniumProperties class adjust this to your filepath for the selenium_driver.properties file.
+4. In the SeleniumProperties class adjust this to your filepath for the selenium_driver.properties file you have created.
-4. Repeat this step in the AppTest class.

 ## How to use
 1. See the CukesJunitRunner class, change the path of 'features' to the full path of features package on your personal machine.